Accidents Caused By Distracted Driving

 You may have heard about the risks of distracted driving before, but a New York Times article certainly makes the study of the problem a political issue.

-I remember a very interesting study of car accidents that was performed using several cameras mounted on cars, accelerometers, a satellite link, and computer monitoring to spot accidents and refer them to analysts to accurately identify the causes.
+I remember a very interesting study of car accidents that were performed using several cameras mounted on cars, accelerometers, a satellite link, and computer monitoring to spot accidents and refer them to analysts to accurately identify the causes.

 What did they learn?